attmme/Wazuh-SIEM-AWS-deploy/README.md

    `$ sudo apt update && sudo apt upgrade -y`

-5. 📣 This is an optional step I will do in all the instances, only to make the steps easier to follow.
+5. 📣 This is an optional step I apply to all instances, only to make the steps easier to follow.
 To apply the changes, you need to exit and ssh again to the machine.

    `$ sudo hostnamectl set-hostname wazuh-server`

 ### 3️⃣ Wazuh server configuration

-1. Download the Wazuh installation assistant file.
+1. Download the Wazuh installation assistant script.

     `$ curl -sO https://packages.wazuh.com/4.12/wazuh-install.sh`

-2. Run the Wazuh installation assistant with the option `--wazuh-server` and the node name (the same used in the `config.yml`) to install the Wazuh server.
+2. Run the Wazuh installation assistant with the `--wazuh-server` option and specify the node name (the same one used in the `config.yml`) to install the **Wazuh server**.

     `$ sudo bash wazuh-install.sh --wazuh-server wazuh-server`

     ![Step 2](assets/2_wazuh_server/server/2.png)

-3. Finally, it is recommended to disable Wazuh automatic updates.
-This way, you will avoid future problems with some update breaking your environment.
+3. Finally, it is recommended to disable Wazuh automatic updates to avoid potential issues caused by future updates breaking your environment.

     ```
     $ sudo sed -i "s/^deb /#deb /" /etc/apt/sources.list.d/wazuh.list